 As a basis of comparison, these links provide fee estimates for other types of dental laminates:

-The total cost for a case is typically calculated at a fixed rate per tooth being treated.
-There usually isn't any discount for "buying more" or "in bulk."
+You'll usually find that the total cost for a veneer case is calculated at a fixed rate per tooth being treated.
+There typically isn't any discount for "buying more" or "in quantity."

-For example, a case involving the placement of Lumineers® on six front teeth will typically cost exactly six times the dentist's fee for placing one.
+For example, a case involving the placement of Lumineers® on 6 front teeth will typically cost exactly six times the dentist's fee for placing one.

 A) Does dental insurance cover Lumineers®?